ankidroid/Anki-Android/AnkiDroid-API.md

     long modelId;
     // Add a new deck and model if you have not already added
     // (you should implement deckExists() and modelExists() yourself)
-    // Note: On SDK 23+ you must also do a permission check before calling the API methods if (!deckExists()) {
+    // Note: On SDK 23+ you must also do a permission check before calling API methods! if (!deckExists()) {
         deckId = api.addNewDeck("My app name");
     }